PINE TREE GUIDE DOG USERS Group

 Twenty fifteen White Cane Walk

 The annual White Cane was completed on Saturday, the seventeenth of October, 2015.
-Members and guests met at the Maine State Library on State Street fpr refreshments and introductions.
+Members and guests met at the Maine State Library on State Street.

-City Counselor Cecil Munson, representing Mayor David Rollins, read the Mayoral Proclamation.
-PTGDU secretary, Bruce Prindall, read the letter from Governor Paul LePage and the Presidential Proclamations from President Barack Obama.
+Refreshments were served and the Presidential and Mayoral Proclamations were read along with a letter from the Governor.
 Walkers then existed the Capitol Complex onto State Street and travelled northerly, across Capitol Street to Western Avenue.
-After turning left at Western Avenue, they proceeded to Sewall Street before again turning left.
-Once they crossed Capitol Street, they returned to the Maine State Library.
+After turning left at Wester Avenue, the proceeded to Sewall Street before again turning left.
+Once they crossed Capitol Street, the returned to the Maine State Library.

 Summer twenty fifteen meeting notes